Updated: Mar 7

 This might be the best vegan sushi ever.
 Not only does it taste unbelievably delicious and satisfies every sense with it's salty and umami flavor and creamy and crunchy texture, it's super healing with nourishing ingredients.

-This sushi is extra special in that it contains pre and probiotics with the asparagus (a great source of prebiotics) and kimchi (awesome probiotic).
-It also contains hydrating cucumber (perfect for the spring), farmers market green onions (check your local market for these taste bombs), local butter lettuce and, of course, seaweed wraps which are chock-full of minerals like iodine, calcium, iron and magnesium.
+This sushi is extra special in that it contains pre and probiotics with the asparagus (a great source of prebiotics) and kimchi (awesome source of health bacteria or probiotics).
+It also contains hydrating cucumber (perfect for the spring), farmers market green onions (check your local market for these flavor bombs or simply grab them from your grocery store), local butter lettuce and, of course, seaweed wraps which are chock-full of minerals like iodine, calcium, iron and magnesium.

 What You'll Need